rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/1b-tekton.md

 ![sonar-scanned](./images/sonar-scanned.png)

 CONGRATULATIONS!!!
-Sonarqube scanning is now integrated into your pipelines.
+SonarQube scanning is now integrated into your pipelines.